Together, we can help your student embark on an incredible adventure.

 Welcome to the Colgate community.
 Families are valued as important partners in supporting students’ growth and development.
 This page shares some resources you may find helpful as your student prepares to arrive at Colgate.

 Family Preparation Guide: Tips to Guide Your Student’s Arrival

 We know that you are an important source of support and care for them, and that you are their biggest champion.
 We welcome your partnership.
-The information in this publication and at colgate.edu/parent-resources will assist you in helping your student to make a smooth transition to college.
+More information on what to expect over the next few months will be available soon to parents and families.
+In the meantime, colgate.edu/parent-resources will assist you in helping your student to make a smooth transition to college.

 Parent & Family Orientation

 Parent and Family Orientation dates will be announced in summer 2023.

 Family members are warmly welcomed but not required to attend Parent & Family Orientation.
 This program will explain Colgate’s student development philosophy and introduce family members to experiences their students will likely encounter in the first weeks of college.
 We’ll also provide tips for supporting your student, and explain the resources Colgate has to support you.

 Families who will not be coming to campus may request a recording of the program.

 Advice from Colgate’s director of counseling and psychological services, Dawn LaFrance

 College is an exciting time for many reasons, for both students and their families.
 It can also be overwhelming.
 Encouraging your student to follow these guidelines will help them with this transition — to succeed and grow.